A term referring to a condition where a woman has had three or more miscarriages.

 A gestation sac is visualized in the uterus.

 A fertility drug which causes a woman’s body to mature more egg-containing follicles during an ovulation cycle than it normally would.
-It comes in table form and is usually taken for five days.
+It comes in tablet form and is usually taken for five days.

 Congenital Adrenal Hyperplasia: